Atturra hires Geoff Davis to manage cloud and applications team

 Sydney-headquartered managed services provider Atturra has hired Geoff Davis for the newly created role of senior manager of cloud and applications.

-Davis would be responsible for leading ASX-listed company’s business applications team and the delivery of cloud transformation services and solutions.
+Davis would be responsible for leading the ASX-listed company’s business applications team and the delivery of cloud transformation services and solutions.

 “I am excited to take on this new role to help further our success working closely with our clients and advancing Atturra’s continued investments to drive cutting-edge solutions at scale,” Davis said.